scionproto/scion/doc/dev/design/endhost-overview.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 - Dispatcher removal (:issue:`4280`).

+  As part of this chage, BR will be updated to inspects the L4 header and to deliver packets directly to the applications underlay port for a locally configured range.
+  Otherwise, it will send packets to the fixed endhost port 30041.
+The endhost port range will be configured per AS independently.

 - Self-contained distribution of SCION-native applications.

-  On some platforms there is no good path to install and run the default SCION stack with the daemon and the dispatcher as a dependency for running individual SCION-native applications.
+  On some platforms, there is no good path to install and run the default SCION stack with the daemon and the dispatcher as a dependency for running individual SCION-native applications.
   This was one of the observations that led the dispatcher removal work.
-  The the daemon and the compatibility "shim" replacing the dispatcher still remain.
+  The daemon and the compatibility "shim" replacing the dispatcher still remain.

   The "shim" is intentionally designed to be optional; if it's not there, applications are only restricted to receive UDP/SCION packets, no SCMP or other L4 types.
+  Additionally, the "shim" also plays the role of backwards-compatibility component.
+In networks with legacy BRs, those would still send packets to the fixed port 30041.
+In this case, the "shim" allows end applications to still receive traffic from those legacy BRs.

   The functionality of the daemon, however, is necessary.
 It might already possible to bundle the daemon into an application, but it is certainly tedious and not well supported.